Traffic stop: Reducing minor traffic stops

-and can pull the car over and send a text message if both driver & police agency sign up for the service.
+and can pull the car over and send a text message if both driver and police agency sign up for the service.

 75% of police have not received recent hands-on training in removing a noncompliant person from a vehicle.
 Noncompliance was most common in cases of alcohol, drugs or illegal activity, and 42% of noncompliance involved disobeying the officer, while 24% involved not answering the officer' questions, a practice recommended by lawyers.

 Some North Carolina cities encouraged drivers to refuse searches by requiring the officer to get a signed form, which clarified the voluntary nature of searches.